bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 Bring your processes to life by deploying them on an |ivy-engine|.
 Deployment simply means to install an Axon.ivy project on an |ivy-engine|.
 Our file based deployment mechanism makes the deployment very easy, just by dropping the file at the right place.
-This mechanism is perfectly suitable for a CI/CD pipeline and forms the basis for the deployment feature of our :ref:`maven plugin
+This mechanism is perfectly suitable for a CI/CD pipeline.
-<deployment-maven-plugin>`.
+For more information about this approach have a look at the :ref:`deployment-automated` chapter.
+We provide you also a deployment way in our Engine Cockpit.
+You will find it on the :ref:`engine-cockpit-application-detail` view.

 #.
 Get a :ref:`prepared <deployment-prepare>` ivy project from your developer.
 #. :ref:`Deploy <deployment-deploying>` the project by simply dropping the file